NSPCC Board of Trustees

 Working alongside the Executive Board and the Council to meet our objectives

 There are 6 Divisional Trustees, providing the link with supporters and volunteers across the country.
-The trustees meet six times a year.
+The trustees meet between seven and nine times a year.

 The Executive Board

 The Executive Board (Chief Executive Peter Wanless and the Directors) works closely with the trustees and carries out the day-to-day running of the organisation.

 The Board delegates some areas of its work to sub-committees:

 - Fundraising (in an advisory role)